PaulDMooney/css-grid-blog/BLOGPOST.md

 ![Designer mockup of form](./figures/goodgridform.png) *This designer is a charity case.
 His name is Paul*

-This is the same design with a grid overlay to show the alignment of components to grid columns and separation of main area and sidebar.
+This is the same design with the designer's grid overlay to show the alignment of components to grid columns and separation of main area and sidebar.
 ![Designer mockup of form with grid overlay](./figures/goodgridform_container_grid.png)

 The problem comes when it's time to implement this we might end up with something that looks like this:
 ![Bad implementation of form with grid overlay](./figures/badgridform_container_grid.png) *Grid overlay added to illustrate misalignment of elements*

-What's happened is we've started a nested the grid in the main area.
+What has happened is we've started a nested the grid in the main area, which itself is confined to a cell within a grid.
 Now there's no longer a set of CSS classes to help us size our elements properly.
 A column in a grid takes up 1/12th (or %8.3) of its parent.
-In this case we have a parent (the main area) that's already 10/12ths (or 83%) of the overall grid container.
+In this case we have a parent (the main area) that's already 10/12ths (or 83%) of the overall grid.
 Nesting a grid inside of that gives us columns that are about 6.9% of the overall grid container.
-They will never align.
+They will never align to the designer's grid (ie, the overall grid).

 ![Bad grid overlay](./figures/badgrid_container_grid.png)
 *The red bars show the columns in the nested grid.
 Where they overlap with the overall grid columns it's grey.
 Since they don't line up there's not a perfect overlap.*